 Equity and Fair Play.
 This policy sets forth general principles and procedures, and it has not been designed to address every conceivable circumstance.
 Under principles of fair play, the inventor(s)/creator(s) and the University mutually operate so that no one will unfairly exploit inadvertent errors or omissions in the written policy.
 If the need for corrections or exceptions to this policy is identified, appropriate recommendations shall be made to the President.

 Mutual Trust and Goodwill.
 Throughout all phases of the creation and implementation of this policy, it is assumed that all members of the University community will be guided by a sense of mutual trust and goodwill.
-It shall be the responsibility of any individual covered by this Policy, to promptly notify the Provost in writing when such individual believes he or she has made an invention.
+It shall be the responsibility of any individual covered by this Policy, to promptly notify the Provost in writing when such individual believes they have made an invention.
 In the event of future controversies regarding the rights to intellectual property (including patents), the commercialization of particular property, or in the interpretation of this policy, all parties should recognize that mutual trust and goodwill were fundamental tenets in the forging of this policy.

 Faculty Governance and Review.
 University faculty, through the Patent Board for potentially patentable intellectual property, and the Intellectual Property Review Committee for all other intellectual property, shall play a primary role in the establishment and periodic revision of this policy, and in the review and recommendation of resolutions to disputes arising under it.